s3g/s3g-mc/docs/process-guides.md

 ## Mass Partial Field

 Use this for additive fields made from many generated partial events rather than from a single analyzed source.
-It can become computationally heavy, so it is best approached with conservative tests.
+Render time increases with duration, partial count, event count, and channel count.

-Good first settings:
+Starting settings:

-- Use a short duration while designing.
+- Use a short duration while setting up a sound.
 - Keep partial or event counts moderate.
 - Leave normalize on.
 - Shape amplitude and density with breakpoints before adding wide pitch drift.

-This process is strongest when it behaves like a mass: many small related events that change density, register, and spatial focus over time.
-If REAPER feels slow while the window is open, collapse the detailed breakpoint editor and render shorter tests.
+This process is designed around mass behavior: many small related events that change density, register, and spatial focus over time.
+If REAPER feels slow while the window is open, collapse the detailed breakpoint editor or render a shorter test.

 ## Resonant Terrain

 Use this for struck resonator banks, metallic fields, synthetic impulse responses, and sustained resonant dust.
 It sits between an offline synth and an impulse-design process.

-Good first settings:
+Starting settings:

 - Start with moderate excitation.
 - Use fewer resonators while learning the controls.